It’s – already! – the blog’s third anniversary. For the occasion, I wanted to bake a special cake that represents typical French home cooking.

 - Use chocolate chips or chop chocolate coarsely.
 Not too fine because the larger pieces won’t melt completely and you will still feel chocolate chips.

-Start by beating eggs with sugar until you get a smooth texture.
-Add chestnut flour, corn flour and yeast, ideally previously sieved, and combine.
+- Start by beating eggs with sugar until you get a smooth texture.
+Add chestnut flour, corn flour and baking powder, ideally previously sieved, and combine.
 Finally add the melted butter and combine again.